CERTIFIED FINANCIAL PLANNER™

 Ted’s background includes years as a wholesaler of fine art and as a professional in human services.
 In 1994, he took his first steps into financial services by getting his General Securities Series 7 license.
-A voracious learner, Ted has completed the College for Financial Planning program.
+A voracious learner, Ted has completed the College for Financial Planning program (CFP®).
 Along with hundreds of hours of continuing education, Ted has held FINRA Series 8, 24, 51, 63, and 65 licenses.
 After 15 years as a Registered Representative, Ted is now happy to serve as a fiduciary through Capstone’s Registered Investment Advisory.
-A Certified Financial Planner™ practitioner, Ted is a member of the Financial Planning Association and penned a regular column for the Springs Magazine entitled “The Savvy Investor.”
-He has often been a source for financial planning information for the Colorado Springs Gazette and has been published in Financial Advisor.
-He has numerous articles published on the web and is a member of the National Association of Active Investment Managers.
+A Certified Financial Planner™ practitioner, he has often been a source for financial planning information for the Colorado Springs Gazette, has been published in Financial Advisor magazine, and wrote a column for several years in the money section of at abcnews.com.

 Ted is extremely active in the community.
 He is a past Board member for Citizen’s Project, CIVA charter school, the Voter’s Network, and the Ithaka Land Trust.
 Outside of work, he enjoys practicing Tai Chi, playing bridge, traveling, hiking, and family life, as well as rooting for Duke basketball.